wisnunugroho21/reinforcement_learning_ppo_rnd/README.md

 ### Prerequisites

 Make sure you have installed Pytorch and Gym.
+- Click [here](https://gym.openai.com/docs/) to install gym

+You can use either Pytorch or Tensorflow 2
 - Click [here](https://pytorch.org/get-started/locally/) to install pytorch
-- Click [here](https://gym.openai.com/docs/) to install gym
+- Click [here](https://www.tensorflow.org/install) to install tensorflow 2

 ### Installing